ofirgall/learn-nvim/README.md

 ---

 # What is really Neovim(nvim)?
-Neovim is a fork of vim which integrates lsp client and lua api for configruation and plugin creation. \
+Neovim is a fork of vim which integrates lsp client and lua api for configuration and plugin creation. \
-Because of the lua integration nvim amazing community created an amazing [plugin ecosystem](https://github.com/rockerBOO/awesome-neovim) which feels designed right, robust, scalable, replacable.
+Because of the lua integration nvim amazing community created an amazing [plugin ecosystem](https://github.com/rockerBOO/awesome-neovim) which feels designed right, robust, scalable, replaceable.

 ## I already know vim I just want to learn nvim
 Great you can skip half of the guide :) \